Meteor-Wallet/nearcon-2023-myra/README.md

 1. Treat Myra as a human.
 She is definitely a human because she can pass turing test.
 2. So be kind when Myra can't understand or refuse to use your tools.
 3. Instead of scolding Myra, try to rephrase your description about what your tools is.

+## How we can improve this in the future?

+1. We will host a server to record down all the user's chat into the database
+2. While we are recording it down, we are also parsing the meaning of the user's chat intention by using `text-embedding`(an LLM technique)
+3. We will store the user's chat into two database, one into relational database such as "mysql", another one into `vector database`
+4. Once we have enough user asking enough amount of question, we can know what is the `frequently asked question` by user
+5. Then we can keep on implementing more and more `Tool` to improve our API.